jeremypbeasley/canlis_j/studio.markdown

     url: "/uploads/poster_hawaiiannights.jpg"
   is_collection:
   items:
+- title: The Canlis TV Dinner
+  desc: We grew up on Swedish Meatballs microwaved to perfection.
+This pandemic-era
+    pivot sold out in seconds, becoming a big hit among new fans and old regulars alike.
+This is also our answer to the oft-asked question, “Which pandemic era experiment would you ever repeat in the future?”
+Box design by Don Clark for Invisible Creature.
+  year: 2020
+  type: Uncategorized
+  price: 45
+  purchase_url:
+  is_soldout: true
+  partner:
+  is_featured: true
+  is_visible: true
+  is_slideshow: false
+  photo_duration: 2600
+  photos:
+  - title:
+    url: "/uploads/dinfront.jpg"
+  - title:
+    url: "/uploads/dinback.jpg"
+  is_collection:
+  items:
 - title: The Canlis Yurt Villiage Poster
   desc: America’s hottest reservation during the pandemic was in a parking lot of
     cozy yurts.
 The idea spawned a nation-wide movement and saved many restaurants,